LumoSQL/lumosql/doc/rfc/README.md

 # Lumion RFC Specification

-This directory contains the Lumion specification.
+This directory contains the early Lumion specification.
 We are maintaining it using IETF tools for RFC generation because we think it should become an RFC.
 This RFC draft is the only specification for Lumions, and is the reference for LumoSQL and other software we write that handle Lumions in various ways.

 The draft RFC [draft-shearer-desmet-calvelli-lumionsrfc-00.txt](draft-shearer-desmet-calvelli-lumionsrfc-00.txt) is taking shape.
+We have many references to add and other knowledge we have gained through implementation.
+This is going to be a long journey but we have started.

 We maintain the text in the markdown file [draft-shearer-desmet-calvelli-lumionsrfc-00.md](draft-shearer-desmet-calvelli-lumionsrfc-00.md),